 Note: see session law sections for effective dates.

-(a) A manufacturer shall operate eight distribution facilities, which may include the manufacturer's single location for cultivation, harvesting, manufacturing, packaging, and processing but is not required to include that location.
+(a) A manufacturer may operate eight distribution facilities, which may include the manufacturer's single location for cultivation, harvesting, manufacturing, packaging, and processing but is not required to include that location.
 The commissioner shall designate the geographical service areas to be served by each manufacturer based on geographical need throughout the state to improve patient access.
 A manufacturer shall not have more than two distribution facilities in each geographical service area assigned to the manufacturer by the commissioner.
 A manufacturer shall operate only one location where all cultivation, harvesting, manufacturing, packaging, and processing of medical cannabis shall be conducted.
 This location may be one of the manufacturer's distribution facility sites.
 The additional distribution facilities may dispense medical cannabis and medical cannabis products but may not contain any medical cannabis in a form other than those forms allowed under section 152.22, subdivision 6, and the manufacturer shall not conduct any cultivation, harvesting, manufacturing, packaging, or processing at the other distribution facility sites.
 Any distribution facility operated by the manufacturer is subject to all of the requirements applying to the manufacturer under sections 152.22 to 152.37, including, but not limited to, security and distribution requirements.

 (c) A medical cannabis manufacturer shall contract with a laboratory approved by the commissioner, subject to any additional requirements set by the commissioner, for purposes of testing medical cannabis manufactured or hemp acquired by the medical cannabis manufacturer as to content, contamination, and consistency to verify the medical cannabis meets the requirements of section 152.22, subdivision 6.
 The cost of laboratory testing shall be paid by the manufacturer.

 (d) The operating documents of a manufacturer must include:

 (1) procedures for the oversight of the manufacturer and procedures to ensure accurate record keeping;

 (2) procedures for the implementation of appropriate security measures to deter and prevent the theft of medical cannabis and unauthorized entrance into areas containing medical cannabis; and